-A new feature of the LISST-SOP is the ability to acquire background scattering in real-time.
 The background scattering measurement is critical to good instrument performance.
-It is especially critical for clean water applications where the optical transmission is greater than 80% over the 5cm path.
+It is especially critical for clean water applications where the optical transmission is greater than 80% over the 5 cm path.
 The background scattering will also check the overall health of the instrument.
 It will verify that all of the systems are functioning and that the optics are still in alignment.
 The current background will be acquired and displayed relative to the factory background scattering for the instrument.
 The image below shows an example of this display.
-It is opened by either selecting Collect the average will be displayed.
-If the values are acceptable the values can be saved to a file.
-Enter the filename in the box and press the Accept and Save button.
+It is opened by either selecting Collect Background Scatter Data from the

-Background Scatter Data from the LISST menu or by pressing the button on the toolbar.
+LISST menu or by pressing the button on the toolbar.
 After selecting the factory background scatter file to use for comparison the window will display.

 When the BEGIN Collect button is pressed 20 samples will be displayed to the screen as they are acquired.
-After all 20 are collected
+After all 20 are collected the average will be displayed.
+If the values are acceptable the values can be saved to a file.
+Enter the filename in the box and press the Accept and Save button.